NuraSad/recipe-book/README.md

 * **Recipe Management:** Registered users can create, update, and delete their own recipes through a user-friendly edit form.
 * **User Authentication:** Users can register accounts and log in securely using JWT Tokens.
+* **Add image:** Users can add URL to the trird-party website that hosts their image of dish or similar to it.
 * **Favorite Recipes:** Users can add recipes created by others to their favorites for easy access.
 * **Seacrh functionality:** Users can search for recipes by dish name, making it easy to find specific recipes.